millisom/GluGuide/UCManagePost.md

 After the user saves their edits, the updated post will be displayed in the list overview.

 ### 5.3 List
-When the user requests to list all posts, the system will fetch and display all existing posts in a paginated or scrollable format.
+When the user requests to list all posts, the system will fetch and display all existing posts in a scrollable format.

 ### 5.4 Delete
 After confirming the deletion in the modal, the post will be permanently removed and no longer displayed in the list overview.